caleb531/automata/joss/paper.md

 `automata` is a Python package for the manipulation and simulation of automata from the families listed above.
 The API is designed to mimic the formal mathematical description of each automata using built-in Python data structures.
 As a popular high-level language, Python enables greater flexibility and easy-of-use that is difficult to achieve with a low-level language (e.g., Rust).
-The algorithms in the package have been optimized for performance against benchmarks from tasks arising in research.
+Algorithms in the package have been optimized for performance against benchmarks from tasks arising in research.
 In addition, Python allows for greater optimization by the integration of lower-level technologies (e.g., Cython), while still retaining the same high-level API, allowing for integration of more performant features as-needed by